whichdigital/active-rest-client/README.md

 Person._plain_request('http://api.example.com/v1/people', :post, {id:1234,name:"John"}) # Post with parameters
 ```

-The parameters are the same as for _request, but it does no parsing on the response
+The parameters are the same as for `_request`, but it does no parsing on the response

 ### Proxying APIs